jochemarends/jochemarends/README.md

 - 👋 Hi, I’m @jochemarends
-- 👀 I’m interested in programming, games and sports
+- 👀 I’m interested in absolutely nothing
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning OpenGL
 - 📫 How to reach me: Jochem#0001 on Discord

 <!---